-Weibo is similar to our Twitter.
+Weibo is similar to Twitter.
 Post good content easy to consume and easy to share.
 Your post will get only a second of attention so you have to make it count.
 Weibo is a great tool for being commercial.
 Weibo users are looking for discounts and commercial offers.
-Collaborate with KOLs, Chinese influencers, on Weibo to promote and introduce your products.
+Collaborate with KOLs, and Chinese influencers, on Weibo to promote and introduce your products.

 Consider selling your hair care products on Little Red Book

 Little Red Book is social commerce, which means that it is a mix of social media and e-commerce platforms so the user can buy the products directly from the platform.